hyliu1989/VJTAG-communication/readme.md

 Next, in the cpp_project, open it in the Codeblock and hit compile and run.
 If a missing "ftd2xx.dll" error shows up, simply copy that from C++ project root to bin/Release/ and run again.
 You should see the print out on the screen.
 What you actually ran was the main() function in main.cpp that sends data to and reads data from the FPGA.
 The rest of this subsection will detail what the C++ codes do.

-If you do not modify the VJTAG IP configuration in RTL, you can skip this paragraph; otherwise, you have to manually put some information from compilation report, Blaster_Comm.map.rpt, to the configuration section in main.cpp (in the followintg code block).
+If you do not modify the VJTAG IP configuration in RTL, you can skip this paragraph; otherwise, you have to manually put some information from compilation report, Blaster_Comm.map.rpt, to the configuration section in main.cpp (in the following code block).
 You can find the necessary information by searching `; Virtual JTAG Settings` in Blaster_Comm.map.rpt.
 ```
 // === Configuration copied from RTL report Blaster_Comm.map.rpt ================
 const int VJTAG_INSTANCE_IR_WIDTH = 2;  // bits.
 The actual instruction register length for the VJTAG instance.